dotnet/linker/docs/data-formats.md

 </linker>
 ```

-In some cases it's useful to remove only specific instances of same attribute.
-This can be achieved by specifying values of the arguments to match
+In some cases, it's useful to remove only specific usage of the attribute.
+This can be achieved by specifying the value
+or values of the arguments to match.
+In the example below only `System.Reflection.AssemblyMetadataAttribute` custom attributes
+with the first argument equal to `RemovableValue` will be removed.

 ```xml
 <linker>